How Often Does Drug-Induced Psychosis Occur?

 - Distorted sense of time and space

-- Alteration of reality
+- Distortion of reality

 Root Causes of Drug-Induced Psychosis

 Co-occurring psychotic disorders and addiction can increase the symptoms of both issues, and work or school production as well as interpersonal relationships may suffer.
 Risk-taking behaviors may be extreme and lead to physical harm or even legal problems or criminal acts.
-Impulsivity and potentially dangerous behaviors may be increased with substance abuse, and addiction is characterized by drug-seeking behaviors that may be out of control and difficult to stop without help.

 Getting Help and Talking to a Loved One